automl/auto-sklearn/doc/index.rst

 ************
 **Prerequisities**: *auto-sklearn* is written in python and was developed with Ubuntu.
 It should run on other Linux distributions, but won't work on a MAC or on a windows PC.
-It is built around scikit-learn 0.17.1
+It is built around scikit-learn 0.17.1 and needs a compiler for C++ 11.

 Please install all dependencies manually with: